-- 1) Introduction speech: In this 1-2 minute speech, students will introduce themselves in a more informal presentation. - 2) Informative Speech: This 4-5 minute speech should inform the class of your culture.
+- 1) Introduction speech: In this 1-2 minute speech, students will introduce themselves in a more informal presentation. - 2) Informative Speech: This 4-5 minute speech.
 This speech will help you learn how to organize and present information in a logically cohesive and coherent format.
-A thorough outline is required. - 3) Persuasive Speech: This 5-6 minute speech should advocate the support of or change in a current attitude and/or social behavior.
+A complete outline is required. - 3) Persuasive Speech: This 5-6 minute speech should advocate the support of or change in a current attitude and/or social behavior.
 Your position might be one that has substantial opposition in the general population, or even one which you do not personally agree with.
 This speech will help you learn to ethically and effectively participate in civil discourse.
 Specifics will be provided in class.
-A complete outline is required. - 4) Invitational Speech (Small groups): This 15-20 minute speech will require a group of three-five students to shed light on varying perspectives surrounding an issue or area of concern with an audience located within the campus community.
-This speech will provide you with an opportunity to voice your thoughts on a socially relevant topic and encourage public discourse and requires extensive group collaboration.
+A complete outline is required. - 4) Commemorative speech: 3-5 minute speech.
+A complete outline is required.